-Consulting fees include cash fee and vested options as explained in note 13 to the consolidated interim financials for the three and six months ended September 30, 2015.
+Consulting fees include cash fee and vested options as explained in note 13 to the consolidated interim financials for the three and nine months ended December 31, 2015.

-Cash fee for the three months to September 30, 2015 included fee of \$ 45,000 paid to CFO.
-Value of vested options granted to six consultants including the four directors of the Company totalled to approximately \$ 68,000 for the period.
+Cash fee for the three months to December 31, 2015 included fee of \$ 45,000 paid to CFO.
+Value of vested options granted to six consultants including the four directors of the Company totalled to \$ 47,390 for the period.
+During the period, Biohaven issued 2,495 options under a new option plan to 15 persons comprising board members, management, employees and consultants.
+The fair value of these options based on Black-Scholes model worked out to approximately \$5.7 million, of which approximately \$3 million vested as at December 31, 2015 and were included in the consulting fees.

-During the three months ended September 30, 2014, consulting fee totalled \$ 121,604 and payroll was \$nil.
-Consulting fee included cash fee of \$45,000 to CFO and value of options vested of \$76,604, of which \$49,928 related to options vested to directors and key management.
-The Company's only employee, who assisted the CFO resigned in June 2014 and was not been replaced.
+During the three months ended December 31, 2014, consulting fee totalled \$77,179 and payroll was \$nil.
+Consulting fee included cash fee of \$55,000 of which \$45,000 to CFO and value of options vested of \$22,179, The Company's only employee, who assisted the CFO resigned in June 2014 and has not been replaced.